autocontracts/permissioned-blocks/whitepaper.md

 <p><br></p>

 Ethereum uses the Solidity[[23]](http://solidity.readthedocs.io/) programming language for writing smart contracts.
-It is possible to refactor a Solidity function to be a pure function, and thus not have state information persisted during execution.
+It is possible to refactor a Solidity function to be a pure function, and thus not have state information persisted during execution of the function.
 This is as shown in following example:
 ```
 contract ImpureSmartContract {
   uint public total;